Department of Computer Science

 CS 1063.
 Introduction to Computer Programming I. (3-0) 3 Credit Hours.

+Prerequisite: Completion of or concurrent enrollment in MAT 1073 or the equivalent.
 An introduction to computer programming using a modern object-oriented computer language.
-Topics include assignment, decisions, loops, methods and arrays using objects.
+Topics include assignment, decisions, loops, methods, and arrays using objects.
 Generally offered: Fall, Spring, Summer.
-Course Fees: IUCS $45; LRS1 $45; STSI $21.
+Course Fee: IUCS $45; LRS1 $46.20; STSI $21.60; DL01 $75.

 CS 1083.
 Programming I for Computer Scientists.
 (3-0) 3 Credit Hours.
 (TCCN = COSC 1336)

-An introduction to computer programming emphasizing structured programming, problem solving, and algorithmic thinking.
-Topics include assignment, decisions, loops, methods, arrays, and use of objects.
+Prerequisite: Completion of or concurrent enrollment in MAT 1073 or the equivalent.
+An introduction to computer programming emphasizing structured programming, problem-solving, and algorithmic thinking.
+Topics include assignments, decisions, loops, methods, and arrays.
 Students intending to major or minor in Computer Science should take this course instead of CS 1063.
-Course Fees: IUCS $45; LRS1 $45; STSI $21.
+Generally offered: Fall, Spring, Summer.
+Course Fee: IUCS $45; LRS1 $46.20; STSI $21.60; DL01 $75.

 CS 1153.
 Game Programming.
 (3-0) 3 Credit Hours.